MatzJB/SuperMarioMan/README.md

  ## Copyright issues
- Since this is based on Super Mario, staying away from sprites, audio is important, just to be safe
+ Since this is based on Super Mario, we are staying away from copyrighted sprites and audio, just to make sure.

  ## Physics
  The game is made to be used in VR, using the ability to look up/down and left/right as part of the game play.
-The hero moves forward while the world moves around the character.
-This allows the user to spend most of the time looking in the forward direction and not having to rotate the head too much.
-The game might require the user to look off to the left or right up or down depending on the design of the level.
+The hero moves right/left and at the same time the world moves along with the character.
+This allows the user to spend most of the time looking forward.
+Only occasionally will the game require the user to rotate the head as part of the game mechanics.